juliakloiber/superrr/_posts/superrr-lab-blog/2022-03-10-on-the-future-of-memory-anja-saleh.md

 type: lab
 author: Ouassima Laabich-Mansour
 title: On The Future of Memory
-description: An Interview with the poet and cultural advisor Anja Saleh
+description: An Interview with the poet and cultural advisor Anja Saleh.
 ---
 <img src="/assets/img/blog/anja-saleh.jpg" alt="Illustration of Anja Saleh" width="500" height="600">